Keirua/Bittersweet/README.md

 - Create a new Crawler class in the Bittersweet/Crawlers directory
 - Make it inherit from AbstractRecipeCrawler
 - Implement the crawl($url) method.
 Look at how it's done in other crawling
-- Register the new crawling engine in Bittersweet's constructor
+- Register the new crawling engine in Bittersweet's constructor (yes, it does not match the open/closed principle, but it's simple enough for todays' needs).

 Done !

+# Tests
+Tests are far from perfect at the moment.
+Some basic unit tests have been writen using Atoum, and some functionnal tests are there too.
+The functionnal tests are meant to be executed "by hand" and then checked if the result is the one expected.
+They should be rewriten as real unit tests soon.

 # External librairies

 This tool is based on Goutte, a PHP crawling engine.

 # License